Posts

 Top 10 Facts About Hunger in Argentina

-Argentina is the eighth largest country in the world and the second largest country in South America with a current population of over 44 million people.
-While Argentina has seen some progress in reducing the rates of hunger and malnourishment, the country still struggles with food insecurity among many children and families.
+Argentina is the eighth-largest country in the world and the second-largest country in South America with a current population of almost 46 million people and the third-largest economy in Latin America.
+While Argentina has seen some progress in reducing its rates of hunger and malnourishment, the country still struggles with food insecurity among many children and families.

 Photo: Flickr